 when using incremental processing set to 1 day

-, you will not receive that row in input mapping.
+, that row will not be included in the input mapping.